michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 3. For all the Jihudoyee and Pharishee, unless they carefully wash their hands, do not eat, because they hold the tradition of the elders;

-4. and (coming) from the market, unless they lave,Baptize. they eat not.
-And many other of those (things) there are which they have received to observe, (as) the baptisms of cups, and of measures, and of brasen utensils, and of beds.
+4. and (coming) from the market, unless they lave,

 5. And the Sophree and Pharishee questioned him, Why do not your disciples walk according to the tradition of the elders; but, while their hands are not washed, eat bread?

-6. But he said to them, Well prophesied concerning you Eshaia the prophet, you hypocrites;Assumers of faces. as it is written, This people with their lips honour me, but their heart is very far from me.
+6. But he said to them, Well prophesied concerning you Eshaia the prophet, you hypocrites;

-7. But in vain do they reverence me while they teach the teachings of the commandments of men.Sons of man.
+7. But in vain do they reverence me while they teach the teachings of the commandments of men.

 8. For you have abandoned the commandment of God and hold the tradition of men, as the baptisms of cups and measures, and many things like these.

-9. He said to them (moreover), You decentlyDecenter, SCHAFF. "speciously." suppress the commandment of God, that you may establish your tradition.
+9. He said to them (moreover), You decently

 10. For Musha hath said, Honour thy father and thy mother; and whosoever curseth father and mother, the death he shall die.